 Philips AC3033/30: Design

-Following on from our observations on how the Phillips AC3033/30 Air Purifier Series 3000i reaction to pollutants, the design compliments this well.
-Colour-coded indicators mean the light surrounding the control panel on top switch from blue to purple (poor) or red (very poor) depending on what it’s in-built sensor detects.
+Following on from our observations on how the Philips AC3033/30 Air Purifier Series 3000i reaction to pollutants, the design compliments this well.
+Colour-coded indicators mean the light surrounding the control panel on top switch from blue to purple (poor) or red (very poor) depending on what it's in-built sensor detects.